cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-settings/_index.md

 Overrides the default IP address of WARP's [virtual network interface](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/warp-architecture/#ip-traffic) such that each device has its own unique local interface IP.

+This setting is primarily used to enable site-to-site connectivity with [WARP connector](/cloudflare-one/connections/connect-networks/private-net/warp-connector/).
+You can also use it when the default IP conflicts with other local services on your network.

 **Value:**

 - `Disabled`: (default) Sets the local interface IP to `172.16.0.2` on all devices.

 - `Enabled`: Sets the local interface IP on each device to its {{<glossary-tooltip term_id="CGNAT IP">}}CGNAT IP{{</glossary-tooltip>}}.
 The change takes effect within 24 hours.

-This setting is primarily used to enable site-to-site connectivity with [WARP connector](/cloudflare-one/connections/connect-networks/private-net/warp-connector/).
-You can also use it when the default IP conflicts with other local services on your network.
+The CGNAT IP assigned to a WARP device is permanent until the device unregisters from your Zero Trust organization.
+Disconnects and reconnects do not change the IP address assignment.

 ## Device settings